 Overt vs. Covert

-For example, both overt and covert narcissists may put people down, boast, and look for opportunities to take advantage of people.
+Both overt and covert narcissists may put people down and look for opportunities to take advantage of people.
 Overt narcissists, however, do so in unmistakable and noticeable ways.

-Some writers do not distinguish between covert narcissists and vulnerable narcissists.
+Many researchers do not appear to distinguish between covert narcissists and vulnerable narcissists.
 Other researchers, however, argue for a distinction between the two because malignant narcissists can operate covertly.

-For example, a malignant narcissist may make covert statements to attack someone’s self-esteem such as, “That’s a good major for you given your abilities” or “That outfit really flatters your body type but I could never wear something like that.”
+For example, a malignant narcissist may make statements to attack someone’s self-esteem, such as, “That’s a good major for you given your abilities” or “That outfit really flatters your body type, but I could never wear something like that.”

 Somatic vs. Cerebral

-This sub-type defines what the narcissist primarily values in himself or herself and in others.
-Neither sub-type wants to be outshined by their partner, but they do want someone around who enhances their status.
-To narcissists, their partners are objects they can show off as if they were objects.
+This sub-type defines what the narcissist primarily values in himself or herself and others.
+Neither sub-type wants to be outshined by their partner.

 Cerebral narcissists are the know-it-alls.
 They think of themselves as the most intelligent ones in the room, trying to impress people with their accomplishments and positions of power.